Woodbridge, Ontario: Early history

-Woodbridge was also served by a branch of the Toronto Suburban Railway until the 1930s.
-The radial railway from Weston came in along the west side of the river, north of Humber Summit, after descending from its route along Albion Road and Kipling Avenue.
+Woodbridge was also served by a branch of the Toronto Suburban Railway from 1914 until 1926.
+The radial railway from Weston came in to downtown Woodbridge along the west side of the Humber River, north of Humber Summit, after descending from its route along Albion Road and Kipling Avenue.
+It handled passenger traffic until 1925, and freight traffic (express runs for farmers shipping milk into the city) for a time later but the line was abandoned in May 1926.
+It was closed due to increased competition from the private automobile, and replaced with a bus service that was eventually run by the Toronto Transit Commission until 1975, when Vaughan Transit took over.